 This DPhil is being completed as part of the NERC Doctoral Training Partnership.

-Previously studied for an MSci in Geology at Imperial College London; her MSci project was completed in conjunction with The Natural History Museum, investigating the most explosive eruption (14,000 B.P.) to have occurred at Popocatépetl Volcano, Mexico.
+Graduated with an MSci in Geology (First Class) at Imperial College London, Class of 2016.
+MSci project was completed in conjunction with The Natural History Museum, London, investigating the most explosive eruption (14,000 B.P.) to have occurred at Popocatépetl Volcano, Mexico.